The Click

 James Peerless

 James Peerless is an entrepreneur and software engineer in the greater Boston area.
 Since graduating from Boston University with a Masters Degree in Computer Science, he has spent his time developing a wide-array of software for local startups.
 With Abine, Inc., he created programs that helped millions of individuals protect their privacy while using the internet.
 In 2015, James co-founded Swell Rewards, which has helped tens of thousands of small businesses engage with and retain their customers.
 After overseeing the sale and transition of Swell, he has now turned his attention to more wide scale societal efforts.
 He believes everyone on Earth deserves access to incorruptible money and is on a mission to accelerate the adoption of Bitcoin.
-When he’s not on his laptop, you’ll likely find him dancing to Lady Gaga with his two-year-old daughter Jamie, or cruising around town in his sweet, new minivan.
+When he’s not on his laptop, you’ll likely find him dancing to Lady Gaga with his toddlers, or cruising around town in his sweet new minivan.

 our friends in costuming: